Snowfork/snowbridge/README.md

 Check Nix config in `~/.config/nix/nix.conf`.

-Run a pure developer shell:
+Run a pure developer shell (note that this removes access to your local tools):
 ```sh
 nix develop -i --pure-eval
 ```